 1. Example of an onboarding drip campaign

-When someone turns into a buyer, you can schedule a series of email messages to activate them to use your product, and also be satisfied.
+When someone turns into a buyer, you can schedule a series of email messages to encourage them to use your product and be satisfied.
 Here is an example of an email drip campaign for customer onboarding:

-Email 2: Show them around your training material and user guides.
-Give them links to resources, videos, your knowledge base, community forums or FAQs.
+Email 2: Show them your training material and user guides.
+Give them links to resources, videos, your knowledge base, community forums, or FAQs.
 Encourage them to contact support if they need extra help.

-Email 3: Point new customers to your blog, ebooks or relevant beginner resources.
-Educate them, show them best practices and anything else that will help them move forward and succeed.
-Show them that their success is your own success.
+Email 3: Point new customers to your blog, ebooks, or relevant beginner resources.
+Educate them, show them best practices, and anything else that will help them move forward and succeed.
+Show them that their success is your success.

 2. Welcome email drip